hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 2 2 3 3 1 3 1 7
-Weapons/Armor: The Augurs may be equipped with weapons chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armour: The Augurs may be equipped with weapons chosen from the Sisters of Sigmar Equipment list.
-They never wear armor.
+They never wear armour.

 Skills: The Augur may choose from Combat, Academic, & Speed when he gains a new skill.
 In addition, the Augur may